How Long Does Probate Take in NSW?

 The Role of the Executor in the Probate Process

-If probate in New South Wales is required, the executor must apply to the Supreme Court of New South Wales for a grant of probate.
+The executor named in a will has the right to apply for probate in NSW.
+If probate is required, the executor must apply to the Supreme Court of New South Wales for a grant of probate.

 What to do if the Executors are Unable or Unwilling to Apply for Probate